What is National Insurance?

 |£330 - £166 = £164 @ 12%||19.68|

 Roger's wife has stopped working, but to keep up her entitlement to a basic state pension (as she is not entitled to NI credits) she pays Class 3 NIC of £15.00 a week.

 Where can I find more information on employment and National Insurance?

-If you are an employee, you can find more information on National Insurance in the employed section.
+If you are an employee, you can find more information on National Insurance in the employment section.
 This includes information on what happens in the following situations:

 - You have more than one employment.